 Furniture stability factsheet

 From a child’s point of view, your home looks like a big playground.
 But there are hidden dangers they don’t recognise.
 Unstable furniture can tip over when a child climbs or pulls on it.
 This can cause serious injuries if it lands on top of them.
 It can even be fatal.
-At least 14 children under nine years old died in Australia between 2000 and 2015 after domestic furniture fell on them.
-This is around one death per year.

 The three most common furniture items were chairs, chests of drawers/tallboys and tables/benches/desks and the most common electrical appliance by far was the television.